 If either of these features are enabled, the finances section will include expenditures.
 If neither donations nor invoices are enabled, profiles will not include a finances section.

 Details that can be edited in the Profile section will display on a supporter's public profile.
 A public profile is a page on your website displaying information about an individual supporter.
 Public profiles must be enabled globally on your website before any individual profile is displayed.

-Information adjusted here include username, bio, website, and profile picture.
-This section includes the option to remove Julie's public profile from your website or to hide her public profile from search engines.
+Information adjusted here includes username, bio, website, and profile picture.
+This section includes the option to remove someone's public profile from your website or to hide their public profile from search engines.
 Those options can also be batch updated.

 A supporter can adjust these fields from the account settings page of your nation's public website.

-The profile section also includes a list of pages the supporter authored on your website and a link to her public profile.
+The profile section also includes a list of pages the supporter authored on your website and a link to their public profile.

 When you follow another person in your nation, you receive email notifications when the person takes action.
-This section also includes a list of people recruited to the nation and a list of pages she is following.
+This section also includes a list of people recruited to the nation and a list of pages they are following.

 Every action a person takes in your nation either spends or earns virtual currency.
 The history of currency earned and spent is listed in the balance sheet.
-You can award or deduct currency from the "Award social capital" section.
+You can award or deduct currency from the Social capital section.
 Rule violations are also listed in this area of the profile.